Misfits-Rebels-Outcasts/ShaderMuse/README.md

 ## Fire Flame Shader Photo Effect

-To create the Photo Fire Effect we first create a "fire like" Shader and use a mask make the "fire" appear natural on our image.
+To create the Photo Fire Effect, we first create a "fire like" Shader and use a mask make the "fire" appear natural on our image.
 For the mask, we compute a Difference of Gaussians of the grayscale image to product a sketch effect that is further used as the mask to create the effect of edges on the image catching fire.

-We need to chain several filters to create the mask and also a blend with mask filter to put everything together.
-Our open source project Shader Muse uses Swift, Core Image CIFilter, and Apple Metal Shader to achieve all this.
+We need to chain several filters to create the mask and a blend with mask filter to put everything together.
+Our open-source project Shader Muse uses Swift, Core Image CIFilter, and Apple Metal Shader to achieve all this.

 #### What is a Shader?